Advertisement

 If the baby has been pumping out extra insulin to deal with the excess glucose coming its way across the placenta from the mother, when the baby is born, it can suffer from low blood glucose.
 This happens because suddenly, the extra glucose the baby has been receiving has gone, but the baby’s pancreas is still secreting lots of insulin to take the glucose out of the bloodstream.
 Babies at risk usually have their blood glucose monitored after birth.

-In addition, pregnant women with gestational diabetes have an increased risk of developing a pregnancy-related condition called pre-eclampsia, which is characterised by high blood pressure.
+In addition, pregnant women with gestational diabetes have an increased risk of developing high blood pressure and pre-eclampsia (a pregnancy condition characterised by high blood pressure, protein in the urine and swelling of the hands, feet and face).
 This can be dangerous for both the mother and the unborn baby.

 The good news is that if you can achieve good blood glucose control during pregnancy, a healthy baby and a safe delivery are likely.